Membership of the unemployment fund

 The operations of the unemployment fund are regulated not only by its own rules, but also by the Unemployment Security Act, the Unemployment Funds Act and other laws and decrees.

 Employees within the scope of application of the Unemployment Security Act who are less than 68 years of age can become members of Unemployment Fund Pro.
+There is no minimum age limit, but the working condition is accumulated from the age of 18.
 Furthermore, persons who are studying or training while gainfully employed can also become members of the unemployment fund, taking into consideration provisions of the Unemployment Security Act and the Unemployment Funds Act.
 Persons between 65 and 67 years of age may be entitled to daily allowance only in certain situations.

 A person whose living is considered to be based on income earned by working for another party is regarded as an employee.
 A person considered to be an entrepreneur cannot become a member of Unemployment Fund Pro.
 See the definition of an entrepreneur.